nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ## Radius

 ### Body Shift Dragonia

+**Note:** The fights here will be of the same concept of Frog Prince except we will be using Sprigg to transform into Lagoonate and WightKnight respectively.
+The AP count of the bosses here tend to punish the foolish to spam five 1's unlike in Fort Dragonia where the bosses have either long ass AP Values or don't punish your foolishness at all.
+Check [General Information][2] for more information about Stamina Pushing and Enemy AP.

+**Idiot Explanation:** If you see Sprigg - Get to Level 5 then do 2 / 2 / 1 or 1 / 2 / 2 or 2 / 3 BUT NEVER EVER DO 1 / 1 / 1 / 1 / 1.
+After the Bosses move, 1 spams are fine as long as you know how to count.

+**Sprigg Start Explation:**
+- 2 / 2 / 1 - On average you get to Level 4 or 2. with some stamina left for adjustment.
+- 1 / 2 / 2 - The risk of this is that you have the possibility of being just Level 1 after the enemy moves.
+Getting 4 levels is a tighter window.
+- 2 / 3 - You like to play gacha games and or is an habitual gambler.
+Seek professional help when needed.
+Doctor Garai or Doctor Miguel can assist you with your affliction.
+- 1 / 1 / 1 / 1 / 1 - You want to watch the world burn.

 - Cut Scene 1 - 0:32
 - Cut Scene 2 - 0:45 (**Hold Down while Mashing**)